FattusMannus/DOCS/leadership.md

 ### How can I help you when you're grumpy?

 Ask if I'm ok.
-Then either spend 5 minites listening to me moan or leave me alone - You'll know which!
+Then either spend 5 minites listening to me vent or leave me alone - You'll know which!

 ### How do you like feedback - slack, email, in person, etc?

-Face-to-face is my preferred communication method.
+Face-to-face (meaning in person or on video call) is my preferred communication method.
 My ideal flow would be a slack message to arrange a face-to-face chat (if its urgent I'll drop what I'm doing), and then an email to summarise if decisions are made.

 ### How do you like feedback - routine like in 1:1s, or as-it-happens?

-As-it-happens and ideally face to face where possible.
+As-it-happens and ideally face to face (in person or video call) where possible.

 ### How do you prefer to receive recognition? (public or private)